SoumyadeepMukherjee/Advanced-DSA/Topological Sort/README.md

 **Definition:**
 Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge u v, vertex u comes before v in the ordering.
 ## DFS Approach
-Topological Sort only exists for a Directed Acyclic Graph(DAG) Therefore if a cycle exists in the graph then Topological Sort is not possible.
+Topological Sort only exists for a Directed Acyclic Graph(DAG), therefore if a cycle exists in the graph then Topological Sort is not possible.<br>
 Hence, we have to check for cycles in the graph.
-For this purpose we keep 2 visited arrays. visited[] array keep a track of all the nodes which have been visited so far dfsvisited[] array keeps a track of all the nodes in the current branch on recursion tree A cycle exists in a directed graph only when a node in the current branch in the recursion tree is visited again ie
+For this purpose we keep 2 visited arrays.<br>
+visited[] array keep a track of all the nodes which have been visited so far.<br>
+dfsvisited[] array keeps a track of all the nodes in the current branch on recursion tree.<br>
+A cycle exists in a directed graph only when a node in the current branch in the recursion tree is visited again ie.
 ```
     if(dfsvisited[neigh]){
         return true;